-Once your crumb coat has set (this takes about 5-10 minutes in the fridge), add your final layer of frosting and smooth. ( Note – reserve about ½ c to use to cover your Rice Krispie dragon if you want the dragon black as well) I like to use an offset spatula and bench scraper for this part.
+Once your crumb coat has set (this takes about 5-10 minutes in the fridge), add your final layer of frosting and smooth.
+I like to use an offset spatula and bench scraper for this part.
 Once your cake is covered, place it into the fridge or freezer to set the frosting.

-This is a great time to make the candy melt flames and the ganache for your drip!
+This is a great time to make and color your ganache drip(s)!

-Place heavy cream and white chocolate chips in a microwave-safe bowl, and microwave on 50% power in 30-second intervals until smooth, stirring in between.
-Stir in gel food coloring.
+Place heavy cream and candy melts in a microwave-safe bowl, and microwave on 50% power in 30-second intervals until smooth, stirring in between.

-When your ganache has cooled to a moderate temperature – it should feel slightly warm and still be fairly liquid – transfer it to a squeeze bottle or piping bag.
-A spoon will work if you don’t have either of those, I’ve just found spoons to be a little bit more difficult to work with.
+When your candy melt mix has cooled to a moderate temperature – it should feel slightly warm and still be fairly liquid – transfer it to a squeeze bottle, piping bag, or small ziplock bag.
+A spoon will work if you don’t have either of those; I’ve just found spoons to be a little bit more difficult to work with.

 Rice Krispie Treats (for dragon):